Skip to main content

 Accessibility Tree Extraction

-Exposes semantic browser understanding through accessibility trees — no vision models or fragile CSS selectors required.
+Exposes semantic browser understanding through accessibility trees, so an agent needs neither a vision model nor a fragile CSS selector.

 30+ Browser Tools